donahuechristopher/ISSIA/README.md

  subset for each output.
 Spatial subsetting was required anyways since the file sizes where too large to proceess all at once.

  Three lookup tables are needed to run the code.
-These can be downloaded along with an example dataset from the following data repositry:  10.6084/m9.figshare.22777184
+These can be downloaded from the following data repositry:  10.6084/m9.figshare.22777184

  All the lookup tables are setup for the AisaFENIX spectrometer run in binning mode to